StevenFleming/PierresTreats.Solution/README.md

 - A user should be able to navigate to a splash page that lists all instances of each class.
 Users should be able to click on an individual instance to see all the instances that belong to it.
 - All classes have all CRUD methods implemented
 - able to view both sides of the many-many relationship.
 For a particular instance of a class, you may view all of the instances of the other class that are related to it?
-- Users are able to register, log in and log out with Identity?
+- Users are able to register, log in and log out with Identity.
 - Create, Update and Delete functionality are limited to authenticated users

 ## Known Bugs